Exploring the Mysteries of the First Christmas

 Science alone cannot fully explain what happened in the sky the year the Magi visited baby Jesus.
 Astronomer Hubert J. Bernhard at San Francisco’s Morrison Planetarium fully admitted this in a lecture in 1967.

-God alone controls the heavens.
-He created them (Genesis 1:1), He counts the stars and knows them by name (Psalm 147:4), and He alone ordains what the stars do.
+God created the heavens, and He alone controls them (Genesis 1:1).
+He counts the stars and knows them by name (Psalm 147:4), and He alone ordains what they do.

 “It is I who made the earth and created man upon it.
 I stretched out the heavens with My hands, and I ordained all their host.”
 Isaiah 45:12